-Extension of time to file.
+How to request an extension of time to file.
 For information about requesting an extension of time to file, see Extension of time to file, earlier, under part C.

 If you file electronically, do not file the same returns on paper.